Meta-Reasoning: Semantics-Symbol Deconstruction for Large Language Models: Meta-Reasoning Paradigm

-We find that LLMs obtain salient performance improvements in handling the questions after semantic resolution.
-However, this attributes to time-consuming one-by-one manual annotation, we expect to let the LLMs learn generic reasoning patterns for certain types of reasoning tasks by automatically reducing complex questions to simpler equivalent forms, which will drive data-efficient learning.
-Therefore, we consider in-context learning to achieve this goal.
-On the other hand, many prior works \citep{wei2023symbol,kojima2022large} have shown that the CoT technique is key to improving the reasoning ability of LLMs, so we focus on designing a fusion strategy of SR and CoT in anticipation of pushing the upper limit of performance for LLMs' single-step reasoning.
+However, manual annotation of entities and operations one by one is time-consuming.
+We expect LLMs to autonomously learn generic reasoning patterns for certain reasoning tasks by automatically simplifying complex questions into equivalent and simpler forms.
+This can drive data-efficient learning.
+Therefore, we consider the in-context learning.
+Furthermore, inspired by the demonstrated significance of the CoT technique in enhancing reasoning capabilities in prior works \citep{wei2023symbol,kojima2022large}, we are dedicated to devising a fusion strategy of semantic resolution and CoT, which aims to maximize the performance potential of LLMs in reasoning.

-We focus on two fusion modes of SR and CoT --- \textbf{completely-serial} and \textbf{cross-serial}.
-The main difference between the two is whether SR and CoT appear overlappingly.
-The pipelines and cases are shown in Figure \ref{img:pipeline}, and more details are as follows:
+We focus on two fusion modes: \textbf{Completely-serial} and \textbf{Crossly-serial}.
+The primary distinction between the two modes lies in whether Semantic Resolution (SR) and CoT appear overlappingly.
+The pipeline and case are illustrated in Figure \ref{img:pipeline}, with further details provided below:

 \paragraph{Completely-serial.} We first conduct SR to obtain the meta-question form, then draft the CoT for the corresponding meta-question.
 In this case, the rationale is $\mathsf{[SR \circ CoT]}$.